Where to Stay in Havana Cuba

 Some Final Tips for Visiting Cuba

 Health insurance is technically an official requirement for all international travelers to Cuba (read more about why here).
-I didn’t have insurance at the time of visit and it was fine, but if you want protection just in case, consider buying travel insurance.
-Travel insurance typically comes with medical coverage in addition to property protection and trip cancellation aid – I recommend World Nomads.
+Travel insurance typically comes with medical coverage in addition to property protection and trip cancellation aid – I recommend Allianz.

 Wifi is available at additional cost and can be bought on the ground for a price.
 I simply went unplugged for the week except for one day at the beginning and end – I wanted to see if there would be a Cuba snapchat geo filter – there was!